 A taxpayer aged 70 years or older is entitled to a refundable tax credit equal to 20% of expenses incurred in excess of $500 for the acquisition, rental and installation in the taxpayer’s home of the following goods: a GPS remote monitoring or tracking device, devices to facilitate the use of a toilet, shower or bathtub, a mechanized rail-mounted chairlift to go up and down a staircase and a hospital bed.
 The expenses may not have been refunded to the taxpayer (unless the refund is taxable) and cannot entitle the taxpayer to any other tax credit or deduction.

 Assistance Program to Offset Municipal Tax Increase – Quebec

-Starting in 2016, seniors may partially offset a municipal tax increase pursuant to a substantial assessment roll increase in their principal residence.
-The potential subsidy amount will be indicated on the tax bill sent by the municipality and the subsidy will be claimed on the tax return.
+Since 2016, seniors may partially offset a municipal tax increase pursuant to a substantial assessment roll increase in their principal residence.
+The potential subsidy amount is indicated on the tax bill sent by the municipality and the subsidy will be claimed on the tax return.
 To be eligible, the individual must be at least 65 years of age before the beginning of the year, have owned11 the residence for at least 15 years and his/her family income cannot exceed $50,000.12

 11 Him/herself or his/her spouse.